Plank theorems and their applications: a survey: Other types of plank problems and polynomial analogues

-where $q$ is the conjugate exponent of $p$. \end{theorem} Observe that for $p=1$ and $p=\infty$, we obtain $|f_k(x)|\geq 1/n$, which was already known from Ball's plank theorems.
-Let us look at the simple proof of \cref{thm:Lp} to realize that this is, indeed, just an extension of the complex plank theorem.
+where $q$ is the conjugate exponent of $p$, that is, $1/p+1/q=1$. \end{theorem} Observe that for $p=1$ and $p=\infty$, we obtain $|f_k(x)|\geq 1/n$, which was already known from Ball's plank theorems.
+Let us look at the simple proof of \cref{thm:Lp} from \cite{realBan} to realize that this is, indeed, just an extension of the complex plank theorem.